-Global Properties of the Hot ISM: Scaling Laws
+3.2 Global Properties of the Hot ISM: Scaling Laws

-X-ray scaling relations have been built starting from the Einstein X-ray mission based on the sample of observed ETGs and widely used to compare observations with model predictions.
-More recently, following the realization of the existence of two main families of ETGs, different X-ray scaling relations were derived for each of these ETG families: (i) core galaxies, with a flattened central surface brightness distribution, which typically have large stellar masses, high stellar velocity dispersion, round isophotes, old stellar populations, and slowly rotating stellar kinematics, and (ii) power-law (also called coreless) galaxies, which instead have a centrally rising surface brightness distribution and tend to be smaller, disky, fast rotating, and with some recent star formation (see Pellegrini, 2005; Kormendy et al., 2009; Sarzi et al., 2013).
-Kormendy et al. (2009) suggested that core ETGs are primarily formed by dry mergers, while coreless ETGs may be the product of gas-rich, wet mergers, with an ensuing period of intense stellar formation (see also Binney, 2004; Nipoti and Binney, 2007).
-The X-ray scaling relations were separately built for core and coreless galaxies to understand their distinct characteristics (Kim and Fabbiano, 2015) and subsequently compared with other systems (groups and clusters of galaxies) and simulations to constrain various model parameters (e.g., Negri et al., 2014a,b, 2015).
+X-ray scaling relations have been built starting from the Einstein X-ray mission based on the sample of observed ETGs, and widely used to compare observations with model predictions.
+More recently, following the realization of the existence of two main families of ETGs, different X-ray scaling relations were derived for each of these ETG families: (i) core galaxies, with a flattened central surface brightness distribution, which typically have large stellar masses, high stellar velocity dispersion, round isophotes, old stellar populations, and slowly rotating stellar kinematics; and (ii) power-law (also called coreless) galaxies, which instead have a centrally rising surface brightness distribution, tend to be smaller, disky, fast rotating, and with some recent star formation (see Pellegrini 2005; Kormendy et al. 2009; Sarzi et al. 2013).
+Kormendy et al. (2009) suggested that core ETGs are primarily formed by dry mergers, while coreless ETGs may be the product of gas-rich, wet mergers, with an ensuing period of intense stellar formation (see also Binney 2004; Nipoti & Binney 2007).
+The X-ray scaling relations were separately built for core and coreless galaxies to understand their distinct characteristics (Kim & Fabbiano 2015), and further compared with other systems (groups and clusters of galaxies) and simulations to constrain various model parameters (e.g., Negri et al. 2014a,b, 2015).

 The most used scaling relation in the early days, the L_X-L_B relation, compared the total X-ray and optical (B band) luminosities of ETGs.
-This relation, which showed a factor of 100 scatter in $L{X,TOT}$ for a given L_B , triggered a series of theoretical investigations (e.g., Fabbiano, 1989 and references therein).
+This relation, which showed a factor of 100 scatter in $L{X,TOT}$ for a given L_B , triggered a series of theoretical investigations (e.g., Fabbiano 1989, and references therein).
 Thanks to the resolution of Chandra, $L{X,GAS}$ is now used in place of $L{X,TOT}$.
-In the $L{X,GAS}-L_B$ (or $L{X,GAS}-L_K$, see section "The Global Picture", Fig. 14) relation, the scatter is even more significant, a factor of 1,000 (Kim and Fabbiano, 2015).
-This is because X-ray faint ETGs hold only a small amount of hot gas; therefore, $L{X,GAS}$ may be considerably less than $L{X,LMXB}$ (Boroson et al., 2011).
-The critical astrophysical factors that govern the amount of hot gas in ETGs are discussed in section "Origin of the Hot ISM".
+In the $L{X,GAS}-L_B$ (or $L{X,GAS}-L_K$, see Section 4.11, Figure 14) relation, the scatter is even more significant, a factor of 1,000 (Kim & Fabbiano 2015).
+This is because X-ray faint ETGs hold only a small amount of hot gas; therefore, $L{X,GAS}$ may be considerably less than $L{X,LMXB}$ (Boroson et al. 2011).
+The critical astrophysical factors that govern the amount of hot gas in ETGs are discussed in Section 4.1.

 The temperature of the hot ISM (T_X), instead, directly reflects the potential depth of a virialized system.
-Furthermore, $L{X,GAS}$ and T_X can be measured with a single X-ray observation but independent methods: $L{X,GAS}$ with wideband photometry (or normalization of the best-fit model) and T_X with model fits of observed spectral data.
-Once the gas contribution has been "cleaned" of contaminants (e.g., LMXBs) in the Chandra data, the $L{X,GAS}$ - T_X relation could be reliably built (Kim and Fabbiano, 2015; Goulding et al., 2016) and extensively compared with model predictions (Choi et al., 2015, 2017; Ciotti et al., 2017).
+Furthermore, $L{X,GAS}$ and T_X can be measured with a single X-ray observation, but independent methods: $L{X,GAS}$ with wide-band photometry (or normalization of the best-fit model); T_X with model fits of observed spectral data.
+Once the gas contribution has been 'cleaned' of contaminants (e.g., LMXBs) in the Chandra data, the $L{X,GAS}$ - T_X relation could be reliably built (Kim & Fabbiano 2015; Goulding et al. 2016) and extensively compared with model predictions (Choi et al. 2015, 2017; Ciotti et al. 2017).

 Figure 4 shows the $L{X,GAS}-T_X$ relation of systems ranging from massive clusters to individual galaxies.
 For coreless ETGs (at the bottom left)-these galaxies also tend to show stellar rotation, a flattened galaxy figure, and rejuvenation of the stellar population- $L{X,GAS}$ and T_X are not correlated.
-The $L{X,GAS}-T_X$ distribution of coreless ETGs is a scatter diagram clustered at $L{X,GAS} < 10^{40}$ erg s-1, similar to that reported for the hot ISM of spiral galaxies (e.g., Li and Wang, 2013), suggesting that both the energy input from star formation and the effect of galactic rotation and flattening may disrupt the hot ISM.
+The $L{X,GAS}-T_X$ distribution of coreless ETGs is a scatter diagram clustered at $L{X,GAS} < 10^{40}$ erg s-1, similar to